Epicalert/annoying-bot/README.md

 - [numpy](https://www.numpy.org/)

 ## Configuration
 You can disable certain features or change send intervals in the `config.ini` file.
 Additional information can be found in `config.ini`.
+You will need to restart the bot to apply any changes made to the configuration file.

+## Custom Messages
+You can add your own annoying messages to send in `annoyingPhrases.txt`, and add images in the `images` directory.
+Changes to these don't require a bot restart.

 ## Third Party Libraries
 In addition to the python modules above, AnnoyingBot uses the following open source library: